There is something for everyone to love within these exotic vacations!

 Fiji is truly exactly what I think of when I think of the word “exotic”.

 Fiji is made up of over 300 islands and is located in the South Pacific Ocean.
 The island is known for having crystal clear waters, pristine lagoons, and an abundance of private villas to stay in right on the water.

 The nature in Fiji is truly unparalleled.
 Palm trees line the beaches with plenty of coral reefs to explore just off the shore.
 Beginners and experienced divers alike should explore the islands’ magnificent underwater vistas.

 18. Istanbul, Turkey

 If you’ve never considered Turkey as a potential vacation spot, this is your sign.
 Istanbul is a city that sits right between Europe and Asia, creating an amazing blend of culture that is just begging to be explored.

 Istanbul is filled with gorgeous architecture, much of it left from past empires that have ruled Turkey.

-Not only is Istanbul well-known for the amazing architecture throughout the city, but also their beautiful beaches.
+Not only is Istanbul well-known for its amazing architecture throughout the city, but also its beautiful beaches.
 There are many beaches throughout Istanbul, perfect for sunbathing and swimming.
 It’s the best of both worlds!